USR037147/GED_BI_PROJECTS/README.md

 # GEC_PROJECTS
-It´s a place to save the co-workers' projects
+This is a place to save the co-workers' projects